polyledger/ops/README.md

 - [x] Update django sample app to connect from DATABASE_URL and REDIS_URL
 - [x] Add Elastic IP for ssh (rename -> Bastion)
 - [x] Setup domain name
-- [ ] Setup Cloudfront
+- [x] Setup Cloudfront
-- [ ] Have the frontend use assets from Cloudfront
+- [x] Have the frontend use assets from Cloudfront
-- [ ] Rename production to staging
+- [x] Rename production to staging
 - [x] Setup ALB
 - [ ] SSL
 - [x] Make sure admin works
 - [ ] Add prod parity
+- [ ] Change SSH keys to IAM so multiple pub keys can be used to access bastion
 - [ ] Writer better README

 ## Medium term TODO